 Visit Cargill Global Scholars Program Website

 Forest – PLUS is a USAID funded five-year sustainable landscapes program supporting the Government of India (GOI), under the Partnership for Land Use Science program(Forest-PLUS) awarded to Tetra Tech.
-The Forest-PLUS Program includes study tours to the U.S. The first study tour will be for 10 Indian forest experts to attend a 2 week program steered by Michigan State University focused on an introduction to the latest developments in forest carbon monitoring in forests.
-IIE is providing technical support for the participant training programs.
+The Forest-PLUS Program includes study tours to the U.S. The first study tour comprised of 10 Indian forest experts who attended a 2 week program in December 2013 steered by Michigan State University focused on an introduction to the latest developments in forest carbon monitoring in forests.
+As a part of the second study tour (June-July, 2014), 9 Indian forest experts attended a two week program steered by Tetra Tech ARD focused on exchanging ideas and experiences with forestry professionals working for US Federal Government Departments responsible for managing forested areas, Non-Profit/Thank Tanks, and Academia.
+Institute of International Education (IIE) provided comprehensive services to study tour participants for their visit to US and back focusing on the preparations and logistical arrangements to be done in India.

 Learn more about the Forest-PLUS